xcore/sw_display_controller/app_display_spectrum_from_adc/doc_quickstart/quickstart.rst

 Run the Application
 +++++++++++++++++++

-Now that the application has been compiled, the next step is to run it on the Slicekit Core Board using the tools to load the application over JTAG (via the XTAG2) into the xCORE multicore microcontroller.
+Now that the application has been compiled, the next step is to run it on the sliceKIT Core Board using the tools to load the application over JTAG (via the xTAG-2) into the xCORE multicore microcontroller.

    #.
 Select ``app_display_spectrum_from_adc`` project from the Project Explorer.
    #.
 Click on the ``Run`` icon (the white arrow in the green circle).
    #.
-At the ``Select Device`` dialog select ``XMOS XTAG-2 connect to L1[0..1]`` and click ``OK``.
+At the ``Select Device`` dialog select ``XMOS xTAG-2 connect to L1[0..1]`` and click ``OK``.
    #.
 Play an audio in the PC or mobile.
 A test audio file containing a sine sweep from 20 to 20kHz is available in ``app_display_spectrum_from_adc/test_data``.
    #.
 The spectra of segments of mixed signal of two audio channels are displayed on LCD.
    #.
 Try changing the volume of the audio input and notice the change in the height of spectral components.